ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 {: unnumbered}

 The `filter-selector` works with arrays and objects exclusively.
 Its result is a list of *zero*, *one*, *multiple* or *all* of their array elements or member values, respectively.
-The behaviour is unpredictable for objects with duplicate names.
 Applied to other value types, it will select nothing.

 A relative path, beginning with `@`, refers to the current array element or member value as the